exygy-design/hsa-docs/recommendations.md

 * * *

-## <a name="drupal-infrastructure"></a>Adapt DT’s Citywide Drupal Infrastructure (but not yet)
+### <a name="drupal-infrastructure"></a>Adopt DT’s Citywide Drupal Infrastructure (but not yet)

 The second DT project of significance to the HSA Website Redesign is the deployment of the Citywide Drupal Infrastructure.
 The envisioned deliverable from this large initiative will be a single website infrastructure for all city agencies that DT manages and supports.

 This vision to run all (or most) city websites via a single technical infrastructure will be realized by DT in two phases:

-In the **Phase 1 **all city sites that a currently powered by VisionCMS will be migrated to Citywide Drupal Infrastructure.
+In the **Phase 1** all city sites that a currently powered by VisionCMS will be migrated to Citywide Drupal Infrastructure.
 There are ~100 sites currently hosted in VisionCMS.
 HSA is not one of these sites and, as such, is not on DT’s current Phase 1 roadmap.

 In **Phase 2**, Non-VisionCMS sites would be migrated to the Citywide Drupal Infrastructure.
 In the current DT roadmap, migrating HSA to the Citywide Drupal Infrastructure would be part of a Phase 2.